Is Rick Tew’s Ninja Gym Koh Samui Worth It for Kids?

 Bonus tip: You don’t need socks.
 We all went inside barefoot, and it was perfect.

-What Happens in a Ninja Training Session?
+What Happens During a Ninja Training Session?

 The kids start with a warm-up.
 Lots of stretches, body movements, and jumping.
 Cat was great at showing both Lila and Ruby what to do—even adjusting things for their different ages and energy levels.